 Table of Contents

-Average Life Expectancy
+Average Life Expectancy of a LawnMower

-Factors that Shorten the Mower Life
+Factors that Shorten the Mower’s Life

-Old Lawn Mower can be useful
+Old Lawn Mower Can Be Useful

 Maintaining Lawnmower for Long Life